-Individuals diagnosed with disorders like cerebral palsy or muscular dystrophy lead a difficult life than others do.
-They have to constantly be dependent either on their support or on their parents.
+Individuals diagnosed with disorders like Cerebral Palsy or Muscular Dystrophy lead a more difficult life than others.
+They have to be dependent on their support or their parents constantly.

 Cerebral Palsy and Muscular Dystrophy can steal the child from basic fun activities and cause despair.
-But people diagnosed with the said syndromes are special, not because they have special needs but because they see the world in a different way and still love it.
+But people diagnosed with the said syndromes are special, not because they have special needs but because they see the world differently and still love it.

-These individuals have to face additional barriers every day and have difficulty even performing simple everyday activities.
-But to aid such people to go on with their lives without being dependent on another person, there are treatments for it.
+These individuals face additional daily barriers and have difficulty performing simple everyday activities.
+But to aid such people to go on with their lives without being dependent on another person.

-But before we delve into treatments, lets talk briefly about Cerebral Palsy and Muscular Dystrophy;
+But before we delve into treatments, let us talk briefly about Cerebral Palsy and Muscular Dystrophy;

 Understanding Cerebral Palsy and Muscular Dystrophy

-First of all, both cerebral palsy and muscular dystrophy are disorders related to the brain.
-But they aren’t identical and are different with little similarities.
+First of all, cerebral palsy and muscular dystrophy are disorders related to the brain.
+But they aren’t identical and are different with few similarities.